mmochtak/bws/README.md

 r <- c(1, 7, 30, 27)
 ```

 In order to run the bootstrapping algorithm, we simply call the *bws()* function.
 The number of bootstraps is defined by the number of all combinations of anchor documents.
 In our example, that's 4x4 combinations (16 in total).
+Many of the parameters are automatically inherited from the quanteda processing pipeline.
+See the information associated with each of them when calling the *bws()* function.

 ```
 ws_df <- bws(text = df$text, doc_id = df$doc_id, l_scale = l, r_scale = r,